 New Zealand Development Scholarships (NZDS) give candidates from selected developing countries an opportunity to gain knowledge and skills through study in specific subject areas which will assist in the development of their home country.
 Awardees are required to return to their home country for at least two years after the completion of their scholarship to apply these new skills and knowledge in government, civil society or private business organisations.

 NZDS are funded by the New Zealand Aid Programme, the New Zealand Government’s overseas aid and development programme.
 They are managed by the New Zealand Ministry of Foreign Affairs and Trade (MFAT).

-Applications for New Zealand Development Scholarships are welcome from the following countries.
-For information specific to your country, including priority sectors, follow the links below to your country’s scholarship information page.
+Applications for NZDS are welcome from the following countries.
+For information specific to your country, including priority sectors, application process and timelines, follow the links below to your country’s scholarship information page.

 Algeria I Angola I Botswana I Cameroon I Djibouti I Ethiopia I Egypt I Gambia I Ghana I Kenya I Lesotho I Malawi I Mauritius I Morocco I Mozambique I Namibia I Nigeria I Rwanda I Senegal I Seychelles I Sierra Leone I South Africa I Swaziland I Tanzania I Tunisia I Uganda I Zambia I Zimbabwe

 Antigua and Barbuda I Bahamas I Barbados I Belize I Dominica I Dominican Republic I Grenada I Guyana I Haiti I Jamaica I St Lucia I St Kitts and Nevis I St Vincent and the Grenadines I Suriname | Trinidad & Tobago